realdecimalist/minswap-tokens/README.md

 # Minswap tokens

+## Overview

 The merge of deprecated verified-tokens and market cap repositories, which contains a list of tokens, exposes APIs for transparent access to circulating supply and total supply.

+As of latest update, we consider `circulating = maxSupply - treasury - burn` and `total = maxSupply - burn` as standard formulas for calculating marketcap information.

+In cases where `circulatingOnChain` is provided directly according to the asset's quantity on-chain or through external APIs, the `circulating` is the value of `circulatingOnChain`.

+For tokens providing with `treasuryNft`, the `circulating` is the quantity of the asset in the latest address containing it.

 ## Requirements

 For tokens to be verified, ensure your token has a pool with at least **1000 ADA TVL** and follow the structures stated in the instructions below.
 Any token that has been verified does not meet the requirements in the future would still be unverified.

 ## How to add my token

 Create a pull request adding yaml file according to the following structure in the `src/tokens`:

 ```yaml
 # 1 token = 1 yaml file
 # filename/assetId: policyId + hex-coded token name